-Beginning Sewing Exhibits - exhibits in this class must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
+Beginning Sewing Exhibits - Exhibits in Clothing 1 must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
 Solid color fabrics or those having an overall print are acceptable.
 We strongly advise youth do not select fabrics with plaid or stripe patterns as judges will expect stripes to match at seams, which is a more advanced-level skill.
 NO NAPPED or JERSEY KNIT fabric.
-Patterns should be simple WITHOUT DARTS, SET-IN SLEEVES, and COLLARS.
+Patterns should be simple WITHOUT DARTS, SET-IN SLEEVES, or COLLARS.
 Raglan and loose flowing sleeves are acceptable.